 Choosing the right publishing route can be intimidating.
-Worry not, let's go through the some of the options you have, so you know what suits you best.
+Worry not.
+Let's go through some of the options you have.

 What is Kindle Unlimited or KDP Select?

-Kindle Unlimited, or KU is Amazon’s subscription service specifically for books, audiobooks, and magazines.
-KU, is part of Amazon's Kindle Select program where authors need to give exclusivity for Amazon for 90 days in order to be eligible to enrol.
-Enrolling into KDP Select is a strategy that you can follow as an author.
+Kindle Unlimited, or KU is Amazon’s subscription service is specifically for books, audiobooks, and magazines.
+KU is part of Amazon's Kindle Select program (KDP Select) where authors have to sell exclusivity to Amazon for 90 days.

-With KU, you can borrow up to 10 titles at a time - it works like a virtual library.
+With KU, you can borrow up to 10 titles at a time that works like a virtual library.
 There are more than 150m subscribers who have access to over 1 million titles.
 How much is Kindle Unlimited?
-It's free for you to actually publish Kindle ebooks on the Kindle app.
+It's free to publish Kindle ebooks on the Kindle app.

 Indie authors are faced with an important decision when self-publishing ebooks: go “wide” or enroll only in Kindle publishing?

-Either side can argue that one is the better choice – and if you’re a member of any online author forum, you’ve probably seen this go down first-hand!
+Either side can argue that one is the better choice – and if you’re a member of any online author forum, you’ve probably seen this conversation play out.
 There is no one-size-fits-all answer: it really comes down to your goals, preferences, the genre you write in, and more.

-To help you understand these options, we’re taking an in-depth look at the pros and cons of Kindle/KDP and going wide for self-published authors in today’s book market.
+To help you understand these options, let's take an in-depth look at the pros and cons of Kindle/KDP and going wide for self-published authors in today’s book market.

-You can manage global ebook distribution to 400 other stores in one dashboard.
+Manage global ebook distribution to thousands of other global bookstores on one dashboard.
 Sign up now to get started!

-What Do Going Wide, Direct, and Exclusive Mean, & How Does Kindle Unlimited work?
+What does Going Wide, Direct, and Exclusive Mean, & How Does Kindle Unlimited Work?

-Before we get started, it’s important to understand what “going wide” and related terms mean:
+Before we get started, it’s important to understand what “going wide” in publishing and related terms mean:

-(Using an aggregator can also get your books on hard-to-access sales channels, like digital libraries such as OverDrive, or other subscription services like Scribd.)
+Using an aggregator can also get your books in hard-to-access sales channels, like digital libraries such as OverDrive, or other subscription services like Scribd.